trustwallet/wallet-core/docs/Contributing.md

 1. Update the `VERSION_NAME` in `android/gradle.properties`.
 2. In the `android` folder run `./gradlew uploadArchive`.
+3. In the `android` folder run `./gradlew closeAndReleaseRepository`.

-3. Go to the [Sonatype](https://oss.sonatype.org/#stagingRepositories) webpage.
+In case of problems in the last step go to the [Sonatype](https://oss.sonatype.org/#stagingRepositories) webpage.
 Look for the staging library.
 It should be at the end of the list.
-Select it, and press “Close” button.
+Select it, and press "Close" button.
+Once it's closed select it an press "Release".
+Make sure to drop stale repositories so that the automatic release works in subsequent tries.